dennycd/libgeocached/README.md

-## A fast and high performance geospatial index and query library in C++
+## geocached | A fast and high performance geospatial index and query library in C++